-We work with people with immigrant or refugee backgrounds.
-Immigrants arriving in Ireland face significant barriers to integrate within Irish society.
+We work with people with immigrant and refugee backgrounds.
+Immigrants and refugees arriving in Ireland face significant barriers to integrate within Irish society.
 Cultural differences, lack of recognition of qualifications, absence of Irish work experience are some of their key challenges.

 We also work with people facing a range of barriers, for example, experience of homelessness or people moving on from addiction, mental health problems, people who have been out of the ‘mainstream,’ which can leave them with low confidence and fears as to whether they can fit in the workplace again.